YingYu12345/Reference_standard_protocol/README.md

 ## Usage

-> The following provides detailed instructions only for the use of the involved R scripts.
+> The following provides detailed instructions only for using the involved R scripts.
 For step-by-step details, please refer to the accompanying protocol article.

 ### RNA-seq
-▲CRITICAL Detailed procedures are provided in the Supplementary methods.
+▲CRITICAL Detailed procedures are provided in the Supplementary Methods section.
 All the command examples use the raw fastq data of sample D5_1 from batch R_BGI_L3_B1 in this protocol.
 #### Alignment and gene quantification
 1. Use fastp to remove adapter sequences from fastq files.
 For a detailed description of fastp, visit https://github.com/OpenGene/fastp.
 2. Perform RNA-seq alignment and gene-level quantification using HISAT, StringTie, and Ballgown tools.
 Specifically, use HISAT to map the trimmed reads to the reference genome, such as GRCh38.
 Then use StringTie to assemble and estimate gene abundances for each sample.
 Next, use Ballgown to create read-count and FPKM (Fragments Per Kilobase of transcript per Million mapped reads) matrices.
 [Pertea et al.](https://www.nature.com/articles/nprot.2016.095) provided a detailed protocol for these tools.